smuemd/postcss-ant/index.md

   &:nth-child(4n + 2),
   &:nth-child(4n + 3) {
-    flex-grow: 1; // superfluous
-    min-width: calc(50% - 150px); // difficult to figure out
-    max-width: calc(50% - 150px); // gutters not included
+    width: calc(50% - 150px); // difficult to figure out, gutters not included
   }
 }
 ```

-15 lines of code.
-14 without the superfluous `flex-grow`.

-At this point, you might notice something. ant could be used to calculate those `min`/`max-width`s.
+At this point, you might notice something. ant could be used to calculate those `width`s.
 It absolutely can (and should, since the provided example's math just happens to be simple), but in this particular use-case, there's no particular benefit to using flexbox over a traditional implementation.

 The point is: **ant is not a direct competitor to flexbox. ant does math that can be used with, or without, flexbox.**